 “If Terry lets go and becomes the Terry of old, it will make a lot of difference to us,” said Joe Sullivan.
 “I think we’re going to have a football player who is concentrating totally on football.”

 Metcalf certainly rebounded in 1977.
 He once again combined for over 2000 all-purpose yards, led the team in rushing, and had a solid 5.0 yards per carry.
 But the season ended on a sour note for the Cardinals and Metcalf as the Big Red dropped their last four games and failed to make the playoffs.

 The Big Red were officially eliminated on a cold late afternoon December game against the Redskins.
 The game was a microcosm of Terry’s St. Louis career.
-HeDid combined for over 200 rushing/receiving yards, but his fourth quarter fumble led to Washington’s game winning touchdown and the fans let him have it.
+Although he combined for over 200 rushing/receiving yards, his fourth quarter fumble led to Washington’s game winning touchdown and the fans let him have it.
 After the game, a frustrated Metcalf said he was “tired of St. Louis fans” and that he wouldn’t be back in 1978.